 “Why is that important,” you may ask.
 Not until a child is much older—some time after 2-years-old (twice as old as a 1-year-old)—are the bones of their neck STARTING to be strong enough to resist the massive amounts of force experienced in a car crash as their neck tries to keep their disproportionally large heads attached to their bodies.
 According to medical experts, even just 1/4 inch of elongation of the spinal cord is enough to cause permanent disability or death.

-At this stage children are almost always forward-facing (However, not to exclude the possibility, there are becoming more seats capable of handling taller/heavier kids rear facing and parents taking the AAP recommendation to heart and keeping their children rear facing beyond 3 years old).
+At this stage children are almost always forward-facing.
+(However, not to exclude the possibility, there are becoming more seats capable of handling taller/heavier kids rear facing and parents taking the AAP recommendation to heart and keeping their children rear facing beyond 3 years old.)
 Children should remain in a forward-facing harnessed child restraint to the upper limits of that restraint.
-Once a child outgrows their conventional 5-point harness system (these too are getting higher and higher weight/height limits) a booster is recommended by NHTSA and AAP.
+Once a child outgrows their conventional 5-point harness system (these too are getting higher and higher weight/height limits) a belt-positioning device, like a RideSafer vest or booster seat, is recommended by NHTSA and AAP.

-It is recommended that children be in a belt-positioning device (booster or RideSafer®) until they can pass they can properly fit the vehicle’s seat belt, which is typically more to do with height than with age.
+It is recommended that children be in a belt-positioning device (booster seat or RideSafer®) until they can properly fit the vehicle’s seat belt, which is typically more to do with height than with age or weight.
 Most children can fit the seat belt when they reach 4’9″.
 To be sure do the 5-Step Seat belt Fit Test (described below).

 Once they pass the 5-Step Seat belt Fit Test (described below) children should be restrained with a lap shoulder seat belt.
 Children should remain in the back seat of the vehicle until they are 13 years old.